Improvement of Wu's logarithmic Sobolev inequality via the Poisson-F\"ollmer process: Abstract

 \section{Abstract}

-We give an alternative proof to Wu's logarithmic Sobolev inequality for the Poisson measure on the nonnegative integers using a stochastic variational formula for the entropy.
-We show that this approach leads to the identification of the extremizers as well as quantitative stability of the inequality under convexity assumptions.
+We give an alternative proof to Wu's logarithmic Sobolev inequality for the Poisson measure on the nonnegative integers using a stochastic variational formula for entropy.
+We show that this approach leads to improvement of Wu's inequality under convexity assumptions.